daattali/beautiful-jekyll/README.md

 Any blog posts (pages under the `_posts` directory) should use the `post` layout, while most other pages should use the `page` layout.
 You can use the `minimal` layout if you want a page with minimal styling, without the bulky navigation bar and footer.

-Instead of remembering to manually add the layout parameter to every page's YAML, you can add the following lines to your `_config.yml` so that all blog posts will automatically have layout `post` and all other pages will have layout `page`:
+Instead of remembering to manually add the layout parameter to every page's YAML, I recommend you add the following lines to your `_config.yml` so that all blog posts will automatically have layout `post` and all other pages will have layout `page`:

 ```yaml
 defaults: